 Understanding GAAP vs. tax accounting

-While GAAP accounting and tax accounting are widely accepted and accurate accounting methods, each serves different purposes.
+While GAAP accounting and tax accounting are widely accepted and accurate accounting methods, each serve different purposes.
 GAAP accounting provides a comprehensive and accurate financial picture of a company for external stakeholders like investors and creditors.
 Meanwhile, tax accounting aims to minimize tax liability by following specific tax laws and regulations.
 If a company were to employ both methods, each would likely show differences in revenue recognition, expense deductions, and asset valuation.

 Book income vs. tax income